kubedl-io/website/content/model/usage.md

 ## Create a ModelVersion Manually

-This `ModelVersion` CRD will create an image at `modelhub/model1`, based on the model artifacts located at node `node1`'s local path at `/foo`
+This `ModelVersion` CRD will generate an image at `modelhub/model1` in dockerhub, including the model artifacts located at `node1`'s local path at `/foo`

 ```YAML
 apiVersion: model.kubedl.io/v1alpha1